pixelgrade/nova-blocks/readme.txt

 3. Slideshow Me the Way block options

 == Changelog ==

+= 2.0.2 =
+* Change post comments block default avatar size to a more standard one (96) to avoid further thumbnail generation.
+* Fix styling for the reading bar
+* Decrease hero and promo bar heights when used together
+* Fix Supernova Item block padding
+* Improve sidebars width calculations
+* Cleanup and improve the menu-food block
+* Fix separators color in dark-mode
+* Fix content width in certain situations
+* Hide deprecated blocks from the inserter via the block editor preferences logic.

 = 2.0.1 =
 * Ensure blocks full compatibility with other custom post types (e.g. WooCommerce products)